aluanhaddad/TypeScript-Handbook/pages/Module Resolution.md

 Every time the compiler sees a relative module import in a subfolder of one of the `rootDirs`, it will attempt to look for this import in each of the entries of `rootDirs`.

 Note that the relative nature of `rootDirs` is not impacted by `paths`.
-It only to literally relative imports such as `import home from "./src/views/home"`.
+It only applies to literally relative imports such as `import home from "./src/views/home"`.
 This holds even when `paths` is used to map absolute imports to what would otherwise be relative locations.
 For example, `rootDirs` would no longer apply if we changed the previous import to `import home from "views/home"` by mapping `views/*` to `src/views` via `paths`.

 ## Tracing module resolution